-For a User Research course in my master’s program, I completed a two-part usability test on the Antioch University of Los Angeles website and its graduate admissions experience.
+For a User Research course in my master’s program, I completed three types of evaluative research on the Antioch University of Los Angeles website and its graduate admissions experience.
 This project was for academic purposes only, and the results were not shared with the university.

 In the final phase of the project, I completed two types of unmoderated, virtual user tests.
-Both tasks invited real users to perform a series of tasks on the website.
+Both tasks invited users to perform a series of tasks on the website.
 In the quantitative user test, 122 participants completed the tasks; Loop11 software captured quantitative data including time on task, task completion rate, and heatmaps.
 In the qualitative test, 3 participants completed similar tasks while using UserTesting.com screen-recording software; these participants also shared their thought process out loud as they navigated the site.
-The two data collection methods offered complementary insights to answer the research question.
+The two data collection methods offered complementary insights to answer the research questions.

 The user testing confirmed previous findings that the Apply page should be a priority for redesign, and it uncovered a new key insight about users’ mental models for information-seeking on this website.
-I found that applicants look for vital application-related information in two places: the program page for the program that interests them, and the school’s top-level navigation.
+I found that applicants look for vital application-related information in two places: the program page for the program that interests them, and the school’s university-wide application resources.
 Both routes (program-level and school-level) are very common choices.
-The important pieces of information should be accessible via both the top navigation and the program page.
+Links to the most important pieces of information should be accessible via both options.

 I produced these reports in February and March 2017.
 Though I never shared the results with Antioch, I notice that many of the core issues I identified in research have been resolved.
 The application gateway page has been overhauled; the confusing yellow Apply button is gone from the site; and information sessions are now visible from the homepage and the program pages.